 - Get these files sized each to match the size of your book.
 For example, you’d size the front and back each to 6 x 9 for a US Trade size book.

 - Create your covers and save them as an image (JPG or PNG).
 Be sure the options for high quality are all selected when you export your cover.

 Printed images should be sized to 300 pixels per inch (

-Once you’ve got your designs for the front and back created and ready as image files, use the Lulu cover wizard’s “Image Only” theme to add your front and back covers.
+Once you’ve got your designs for the front and back created and ready as image files, use the Lulu cover wizard’s “Image Only” theme to upload.
 Our tool will set a spine for you, and you can easily adjust the color and text.
-The options for the spine will still be a little limited (such as being able to choose only a single color for the spine) but this method will ensure the spine is correctly sized and located for you.
+This method will ensure the spine is correctly sized and located for you.

 The front and back cover files will adjust automatically to allow for bleed and to ensure nothing runs over onto the spine area.

 The One-Piece tool is less interactive than our cover wizard.
 If you are planning to create a one-piece cover, the information on our cover step provides measurements for the entire cover (front, spine, and back) as a single PDF or Image file.
 If you opt to build your cover this way, we’ll provide you the exact specifications and location of the spine.

 The one-piece cover provides you the freedom and flexibility to design your own cover exactly as you’d like, but with that comes the added challenge of designing the cover.
 Because this method uses a file upload, you must create the cover outside of Lulu using software like Photoshop or InDesign, then bring the file to your project on Lulu for uploading.